Express Motors: History

-2016 crash and license revocation
+2016 crash and licence revocation

 In July 2016, an Express Motors coach carrying 42 children and 6 teachers from a Cheltenham School left the motorway after the driver fell asleep.
 The coach left the A39 Motorway in France near Lons-le-Saunier and the Swiss border.
 The bus overturned and came to a stop in a ditch, resulting in fifteen injuries, including one student who was airlifted to hospital with life-threatening injuries.

 In August 2017, an investigation found that maintenance records had been falsified.
 The company's licence was revoked with effect from 31 December.
 Former Caernarfon, Bangor and Blaenau Ffestiniog routes were re-tendered and awarded to Arriva Buses Wales and South Gwynedd routes were awarded to Lloyds Coaches.

 After the end of Express Motors operations, a submission for a new licence under the name Express Motors (Caernarfon) was submitted by former directors of the original company.
 It emerged during the enquiry that the original company had continued some of its operations into January 2018 without a licence.
 The submission was rejected in February 2018.

 In October 2018 the owner, Eric Wyn Jones and his 3 sons also involved with the business, were jailed for fraudulently claiming over £500,000 for 88,000 journeys never taken.
 The sentences ranged from 6-7.5 years.
 The men had previously been arrested on suspicion of fraud.